thephpleague/csv/docs/9.0/reader/records.md

 - If no `$valueIndex` is provided it default to `1`;
 - If no cell is found corresponding to `$offsetIndex` the row is skipped;
 - If no cell is found corresponding to `$valueIndex` the `null` value is used;
+- If `RecordSet::getColumnNames` is not empty and the arguments are not found string, a `RuntimeException` will be thrown;